 We deliberately omitted some topics that are covered in-depth elsewhere.
-Statistical modeling of spatial data such as point pattern analysis, spatial interpolation (kriging) and spatial regression, for example, are mentioned in the context of machine learning in Chapter 12 but not covered in detail.
-There are already excellent resources on these methods, including statistically orientated chapters in Pebesma and Bivand (2023) and books on point pattern analysis (Baddeley, Rubak, and Turner 2015), Bayesian techniques applied to spatial data (Gómez-Rubio 2020), and books focused on particular applications such as health (Moraga 2019) and wildfire severity analysis (Wimberly 2023).
+Statistical modeling of spatial data such as point pattern analysis, spatial interpolation (e.g., kriging) and spatial regression, for example, are mentioned in the context of machine learning in Chapter 12 but not covered in detail.
+There are already excellent resources on these methods, including statistically orientated chapters in Pebesma and Bivand (2023c) and books on point pattern analysis (Baddeley, Rubak, and Turner 2015), Bayesian techniques applied to spatial data (Gómez-Rubio 2020; Moraga 2023), and books focused on particular applications such as health (Moraga 2019) and wildfire severity analysis (Wimberly 2023).
 Other topics which received limited attention were remote sensing and using R alongside (rather than as a bridge to) dedicated GIS software.
-There are many resources on these topics, including Wegmann, Leutner, and Dech (2016) and the GIS-related teaching materials available from Marburg University.
+There are many resources on these topics, including a discussion on remote sensing in R, Wegmann, Leutner, and Dech (2016) and the GIS-related teaching materials available from Marburg University.

 We have largely omitted geocomputation on ‘big data’ by which we mean datasets that do not fit on a high-spec laptop.
-This decision is justified by the fact that the majority of geographic datasets that are needed for common research or policy applications do fit on consumer hardware, large high resolution remote sensing datasets being a notable exception (see section 10.7).
+This decision is justified by the fact that the majority of geographic datasets that are needed for common research or policy applications do fit on consumer hardware, large high resolution remote sensing datasets being a notable exception (see Section 10.8).
 It is possible to get more RAM on your computer or to temporarily ‘renting’ compute power available on platforms such as GitHub Codespaces, which can be used to run the code in this book.
 Furthermore, learning to solve problems on small datasets is a prerequisite to solving problems on huge datasets and the emphasis in this book is getting started, and the skills you learn here will be useful when you move to bigger datasets.
 Analysis of ‘big data’ often involves extracting a small amount of data from a database for a specific statistical analysis.
 Spatial databases, covered in Chapter 10, can help with the analysis of datasets that do not fit in memory.
-‘Earth observation cloud back-ends’ can be accessed from R with the openeo package, as described on the openeo.org website.
-If you need to work with big geographic datasestes, we recommend exploring projects such as Apache Sedona and emerging file formats such as GeoParquet.
+‘Earth observation cloud back-ends’ can be accessed from R with the openeo package (Section 10.8.2).
+If you need to work with big geographic datasets, we also recommend exploring projects such as Apache Sedona and emerging file formats such as GeoParquet.

 Geocomputation is a large and challenging field, making issues and temporary blockers to work near inevitable.
 In many cases you may just ‘get stuck’ at a particular point in your data analysis workflow facing cryptic error messages that are hard to debug.
 Or you may get unexpected results with few clues about what is going on.
 This section provides pointers to help you overcome such problems, by clearly defining the problem, searching for existing knowledge on solutions and, if those approaches to not solve the problem, through the art of asking good questions.